FabioMiguel2000/iNeedHelp/README.md

 |  Moderator |  Authenticated user that belongs to the same location as the posted question or answer and can edit that same question or answer |
 | OAuth API  |  External OAuth API that can be used to register or authenticate into the system |
 <p align = "center">
-Table.1 - iNeedHelp Actors Descriptions
+Table 2.1 - iNeedHelp Actors Descriptions
 </p>

 ## User Stories